Otukaia

-Otukaia is a genus of medium-sized sea snails, marine gastropod molluscs in the family Calliostomatidae, the top shells.
-Otukaia has long been considered a subgenus of Calliostoma and is still treated as such by many authorities.
+Otukaia is a genus of medium-sized sea snails, which are marine gastropod molluscs in the family Calliostomatidae, the top shells.
+Otukaia has long been considered a subgenus of Calliostoma and is still treated as such by many taxonomists.

-Snails in this genus are characterized by their relatively large, silky-white, thin shell.
-They lack an umbilicus.
-Their spiral whorls are flat to slightly convex.
-The first three spiral cords can show some sculpture that may persist on later whorls.
-They have a rachidian radula.
-They can be found worldwide in deep water.
+Snails in this genus are characterized by their relatively large, silky-white, thin shell, lacking an umbilicus.
+Their spiral whorls are flat to slightly convex, with the first three whorls sometimes displaying sculpture that may persist on later whorls.
+They possess a rachidian radula.
+These snails can be found worldwide in deep water.

-Some authors use Otukaia Ikebe, 1942 as a subgenus in Calliostoma Swainson, 1840.
+Some authors consider Otukaia Ikebe, 1942, a subgenus of Calliostoma Swainson, 1840.

-The (sub)generic name Otukaia is in honor of the Japanese malacologist Yanosuke Otuka (1903–1950), who described the type species Calliostoma kiheiziebisu Otuka, 1939.
+The (sub)generic name Otukaia honors Japanese malacologist Yanosuke Otuka (1903–1950), who described the type species Calliostoma kiheiziebisu Otuka, 1939.

 Species

 The following species are accepted in the genus Otukaia: